Electric polarization and magnetization in metals: Introduction

-As well, the main focus of the ``modern theories'' has been limited to ``trivial'' insulators, a class of band insulators that we define below.
-Indeed, among the contributions of the modern theory is the notion that there may be a relationship between a certain ``localization'' of the electronic ground state and the unperturbed polarization \cite{Resta1998,Resta1999,Resta2007}, and in fact it has been argued that a ``localized'' ground state is a necessary condition for polarization to be a well-defined quantity.
-As the ground state of a metallic crystal is found to violate that condition.
-In contrast, the modern theory of magnetization does not require such a ``localized'' ground state, and extensions of the expression for the magnetization of trivial insulators have been presented to expand the description to include Chern insulators and metals \cite{Resta2006,Niu2007}.
-These extensions are based on thermodynamic arguments and thus again are not applicable to optical fields.
+As well, the main focus of the ``modern theories'' has been ``topologically trivial'' insulators, a class of band insulators that we define below.
+Indeed, among the contributions of the ``modern theory of polarization'' is that there may be a relationship between a certain ``localization'' of the electronic ground state and the polarization of an unperturbed crystal \cite{Resta1998,Resta1999,Resta2007}, and it has been argued that a ``localized'' ground state is necessary for the polarization to be well-defined; the ground state of a metallic crystal is found to violate that condition.
+In contrast, the ``modern theory of magnetization'' has been extended to include metals and Chern insulators \cite{Resta2006,Niu2007}.
+These extensions are based on thermodynamic arguments, and thus again are not applicable to optical fields.
 Indeed, there seems no straightforward roadmap for extending the approach of the ``modern theories'' to frequency dependent polarizations, magnetizations, and free currents.

 A set $\{\boldsymbol{P}(\boldsymbol{x},t),\boldsymbol{M}(\boldsymbol{x},t),\varrho_{F}(\boldsymbol{x},t),\boldsymbol{J}_{F}(\boldsymbol{x},t)\}$ that satisfies (\ref{eq:macroequations}) is far from unique.
 An underlying pillar of the ``modern theories'' is that, in finite-sized media, $\boldsymbol{P}$ and $\boldsymbol{M}$, when taken as the usual charge and current density dipole moments, are experimentally accessible; it is implicitly assumed that the numerical value of the bulk quantities should coincide with those \cite{Resta2005,Resta2006,VanderbiltChernInsulator}.
 In this way, strange properties of the bulk expressions, for example, that the ground state magnetization in a Chern insulator involves a chemical potential or that polarization is not a well-defined bulk quantity in a metal while magnetization is, are justified.
 However, the relation between these quantities in bulk and finite-sized systems is not straightforward and considerations at the boundary are often important, even in insulators; for example, the bulk topological magnetoelectric coefficient does not generically determine that of a thin film \cite{Qi2008,Wang2015}.